 At the July 4 Society of Cincinnati Ball at Fraunces Tavern on Pearl Street in Manhattan, Hamilton and Burr sat at the same table, their miens worlds apart.
 “The singularity of their manner was observed by all, but few had any suspicion of the cause,” Trumbull said later.
 “Burr, contrary to his wont, was silent, gloomy, sour, while H entered with glee into the gaiety of a convivial party.”
 Hamilton even jumped atop a table to lead the group in a rousing military song about soldiers bravely facing death.

 There is no stronger evidence for the proposition that Hamilton courted martyrdom than his preparations and behavior on the dueling grounds.
 Received wisdom holds that while Hamilton might have been foolhardy, even reckless, he was not suicidal.
 If so, Hamilton was following a strange logic, engaging in a duel with no means of protection save one’s hostile opponent’s kindness.
 Hamilton’s foe was both hostile and an excellent shot.
 Charles Biddle, later a close friend of Burr, said of him, “There was hardly ever a man could fire so true.”
 Events did transpire as Rufus King predicted when, hearing Hamilton say he would not fire at Burr, King declared, “Then sir, you will go like a lamb to the slaughter.”
-Nevertheless, Hamilton methodically out courtship of martyrdom.
+Nevertheless, Hamilton sought out courtship of martyrdom.

 At the killing ground, he behaved with deliberate provocation.
 As Pendleton was about to give the word to begin the duel, Hamilton interrupted the proceedings.
 He “then levelled his pistol in several directions, as if to try the light; then drew from his pockets & put on, a pair of spectacles, and again levelled his pistol in different directions, and once, as appeared to me, at Mr. Burr,” Van Ness said.
 Why?
 Clearly not, as Chernow speculates, to be sure to miss Burr!
 And Hamilton and his second made a decision that favored Burr.
 Winning choice of position, Hamilton stood face to the rising sun, leaving the best shooting position to Burr.

 The firing sequence is much debated.
 The preponderance of evidence indicates that Hamilton’s gun discharged first.
-The likeliest explanation is that while Hamilton, consistent with his provocative gestures, was pointing his weapon in Burr’s direction the pistol accidentally discharged, sending its round into 12 feet up in four feet to Burr’s right.
+The likeliest explanation is that while Hamilton, consistent with his provocative gestures, was pointing his weapon in Burr’s direction the pistol accidentally discharged, sending its round into a tree 12 feet up and four feet to Burr’s right.
 This explanation, perfectly plausible in the judgment of Erik Goldstein, Colonial Williamsburg’s expert on 18th century weapons, lines up with Hamilton’s explicit assertions that he would not fire at Burr, and with a warning Hamilton gave after being shot that his pistol was still loaded and cocked.

 Alexander Hamilton was a man of honor.
 He had said he would not fire, and it seems reasonable that he would do as he had urged Philip to do—advice for which Hamilton, consciously or unconsciously, wished to atone.
 Hamilton basically reenacted his dead son’s duel, even using the same pistols.
 In the moment, Hamilton paid a fearsome price.
 Burr’s carefully directed bullet entered Hamilton’s right side, broke ribs, tore through his liver and diaphragm, and lodged against his spine.
 Brought to his friend William Bayard’s home in what is now Greenwich Village, Hamilton was 30 hours in agony despite medication before expiring.
 Hamilton, his friend Oliver Wolcott wrote to his wife, “suffers great pain—which he endures like a Hero”